Dr Laith Yakob

 Teaching

-I am on the Senate Postgraduate Taught Committee.
-I am the Exam Board Chair for Medical Parasitology and Medical Entomology for Disease control.
-I am the module organiser for Parasitology and Entomology (3122) supermodule, and module co-organiser for the Medical Parasitology & Medical Entomology 1-week field trip (3133).
-I teach on Parasitology and Entomology (3122) supermodule; Vector Sampling, Identification & Incrimination (3141); Vector-Parasite Interactions (3166); Modelling & the Dynamics of Infectious Diseases (2464); Integrated Vector Management (3176).
+I am the Taught Programme co-Director for ITD.
+I teach on Parasitology and Entomology (3122) supermodule; the Medical Parasitology & Medical Entomology 1-week field trip (3133); Vector Sampling, Identification & Incrimination (3141); Vector-Parasite Interactions (3166); Modelling & the Dynamics of Infectious Diseases (2464); Integrated Vector Management (3176).
 I am a short course instructor for 'Introduction to Infectious Disease Modelling and Its Applications', and, 'Antimicrobial Resistance (AMR): a Multidisciplinary Approach'

 Research